Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 I would recommend checking it out.
 She does other courses like the ‘Influencer Boot Camp’ that you pay for but I hopped on this one because it was free.

-3. Keep posting content your audience wants to see, tap into your niche and stick with it (perhaps I should apply this to my blog posts too?)
+3. Keep posting content your audience wants to see, tap into your niche and stick with it.

 4. Focus on the quality of your images, the quality of your content is more important than the quantity.